top of page

-Functional medicine is a Systems, science based approach, which focuses on identifying and addressing the underlying cause of the disease and promoting optimum health.
-The functional medicine model recognises that human physiology functions as an orchestrated web of interconnected systems, rather than a set of individual systems working autonomously without affect on each other.
-In so doing, it is able to understand complex disease mechanisms and treat the root Cause of the pathology.
+Functional medicine is a systems, science-based approach, which focuses on identifying and addressing the underlying cause of the disease and promoting optimum health.
+The functional medicine model recognises that human physiology functions as an orchestrated web of interconnected systems, rather than a set of individual systems, working independent of each other.
+In so doing, it is able to understand complex disease mechanisms and treat the root cause of the pathology.

-Endometriosis is characterised by high levels of inflammation and oestrogen activity, alongside potential imbalance in the immune system.
+Functional medicine can also be beneficial in the treatment of endometriosis.
+This condition is characterised by high levels of inflammation and oestrogen activity, alongside potential imbalance in the immune system.
 By using a functional medicine approach, we can start to address these issues at their root by using targeted diet and lifestyle interventions to reduce inflammation and support healthy oestrogen metabolism.
-This in turn can have a positive knock-on effect on symptom expression.

 In addition, functional medicine can be effective in treating PCOS, which is often related to obesity, poor dietary choices and lack of exercise.